 We form the largest Danish economics department and we are responsible for the largest economics study programme in Denmark.
-This gives an obligation to cover all important areas of economics such that the department can offer research-based teaching.
-This also applies to the need for external communication on a wide range of topics in economics.
+Our position oblige us to cover all important areas of economics such that the department can offer research-based teaching.

 We follow the international trend where Economics research has tended to become more applied.
 In particular, an increasing amount of research at the department has in the last 10-15 years been using the excellent Danish register data, which (together with the Norwegian and Swedish) are unique in the world.